 We can also give you 3 customer profiles to identify potential case study candidates;

 - Customers who are reporting issues: You might think that customers who are reporting issues are unhappy with your product.
 But, it actually shows that they are actively using your product.
-If you care their feedback and solve their problems quickly, it’s a perfect macth!
+If you care about their feedback and solve their problems quickly, it’s a perfect match!
 These people would be pleased to help you on this, as well.

 Finding the right time also can be very tricky.
 If you ask too early, they may be turned off, especially when they haven’t fully experienced your service yet.
-If you ask too late, they might not be even interested as it is no longer be top of mind.
+If you ask too late, they might not be even interested as it is no longer top of mind.
 So, you need to identify the right time with the right customer.

-Provide facts, statistics and numbers
+Step 3: Provide facts, statistics and numbers

 Numbers can persuade readers more than words can do.
 In this regard, the most important part of writing a compelling SaaS case study is accuracy.
 You should provide company descriptions, evidence-based statements, and statistics, and numbers about how they benefit from your service to increase the credibility of your SaaS case study.
 There are several questions to ask;